 This course is an introduction to the Uniform Plumbing Code.
 The code layout and content will be the focus of study.
 Subjects to be covered will include vocabulary, water supply systems, waste drainage, construction materials, and code inspection.
-If you need to repeat this course for licensing or certification requirements, go to venturacollege.edu/forms or to the Admissions and Records office for the petition and/or for questions.

 This course is an introduction to the Uniform Mechanical Code.
 The code layout and content will be the focus of study.
 Subjects to be covered will include vocabulary, materials, methods used in heating, air conditioning and ventilation systems.
 Code problems and the inspection of mechanical systems will be emphasized.